John VIII of Vendôme: Life

-John was the son of Louis, Count of Vendôme and Jeanne de Laval.
-As a courtier of King Charles VII of France, he fought the English in Normandy and Guyenne.
-He attached himself to King Louis XI, but was not in royal favor.
+John was the son of Louis, Count of Vendôme, and Jeanne de Laval.
+As a courtier of King Charles VII of France, he fought the English in Normandy and Guyenne during the late stages of the Hundred Years' War.
+He attached himself to King Louis XI but was not in royal favor.
 He withdrew to the Château of Lavardin and completed its construction.

 Marriage and issue

-In 1454, he married Isabelle de Beauvau, daughter of Louis de Beauvau, Marshal of Provence and Marguerite de Chambley.
-They had:
+In 1454, he married Isabelle de Beauvau, the daughter of Louis de Beauvau, Marshal of Provence, and Marguerite de Chambley.
+They had eight children together: